 Their advice worked: I soon gained confidence.
 Over the next few months, despite a steep learning curve, I took comfort in the knowledge that I was making progress, connecting with my patients and helping them recover.
 There were still bumps to come, but what made the difference to me was that in a moment of crisis, I wasn’t left alone.

-It’s scary to admit vulnerability and weakness when perfection is necessary and lives are at stake.
 I think every medical residency program should offer residents a similar psychiatry-based safety net.
 The programs could be backed by the psychiatry departments that are already standard in most training hospitals, and staffed by a multidisciplinary team consisting of administrators from multiple specialties.

 These resident wellness programs could provide lectures discussing warning signs of depression as well as common stressors and symptoms.
 They might offer confidential peer support groups as well as self-care training, and publicize mental health provider referrals during orientations.